-10. A full consultation and equalities impact assessment were undertaken prior to implementation of the Individual Budget proposals.
+10. A full consultation and equalities impact assessment were undertaken prior to implementation of the Individual Budget proposals and any revision to the calculator will require a further equalities impact assessment.

 PARTNERSHIP WORKING

 11. The setting of fees and charges remains a responsibility of East Renfrewshire Council under the legislation.